Ontario Infant Hearing Program

 It is very important to find out if your baby has hearing loss.
 Undetected hearing loss can cause delays in your baby's speech development.
 This can lead to behavioural and emotional problems and later on, to problems in school.
 The sooner hearing loss is identified, the better.
 There are many services available to help children with hearing loss.
 Finding out early means that your child can get the help they need right away.
 This gives them the same chance to develop language skills as hearing children.

-The Middlesex London Health Unit administers the Infant Hearing Program for the Southwest region.
-The Infant Hearing Program is available throughout the province of Ontario and is funded by the Ministry of Children and Youth Services.
+Thames Valley Children's Centre administers the Infant Hearing Program for the Southwest region.
+The Infant Hearing Program is available throughout the province of Ontario and is funded by the Ministry of Children, Community and Social Services.